 The citation reads, in part: “Sgt.
 Pun couldn’t know how many enemy militants were attempting to overcome his position, but he searched for them from all positions in the compound, despite the danger, steadfastly moving forward to reach the best position to repel their assault.”
 Major General Nicholas Carter was commander-in-chief of the combined forces in southern Afghanistan, including the British forces, during Cpl.
 Pun’s deployment.
 He praised the soldier and the Gurkhas fighting in the Mercian Regiment, for their heroism in receiving these awards today.

-The senior officer, who has received a commendation from the Queen of England for his leadership role in the Middle East said, ‘Their efforts have been outstanding.
+The senior officer, who has received a commendation from the Queen for his leadership role in the Middle East said, ‘Their efforts have been outstanding.
 It has been my privilege to have members of the Royal Gurkha Rifles Battalion and the Mercian Regiment under my command.
 The ‘Conspicuous Gallantry Cross’ is not bestowed casually, it was a most noteworthy achievement by that particular young Gurkha.’

 “Better to die than be a coward” is the world-famous motto of Nepalese Gurkha soldiers, who have been an integral component of the British Military.